PowerLoom/pooler/README.md

                 "aggregate_on": "MultiProject",
                 "projects_to_calculate_on": [
                     // this triggers the compute() contained in the processor class at the module location
-                    // after `SnapshotFinalized` events are received for project IDs containing the prefix `pairContract_trade_volume`
+                    // after `EpochReleased` event is received for an epochId
-                    "aggregate_pairContract_24h_trade_volume:0xa478c2975ab1ea89e8196811f51a7b7ade33eb11:UNISWAPV2",
+                    // which collects the aggregate datasets of the following projects finalized at epochId - 1 "aggregate_pairContract_24h_trade_volume:0xa478c2975ab1ea89e8196811f51a7b7ade33eb11:UNISWAPV2",
                     "pairContract_pair_total_reserves:0xa478c2975ab1ea89e8196811f51a7b7ade33eb11:UNISWAPV2",
                     "aggregate_pairContract_24h_trade_volume:0x11181bd3baf5ce2a478e98361985d42625de35d1:UNISWAPV2",